heilingbrunner/vscode-hp42s-free42/README.md

 Encoding Settings:

+- `HP42S/free42.encodergenerateHexFile`: This will although generate a `*.hex42` file, to see the correct hex encoding.

+Decoding Settings:

-- `HP42S/free42.encoderGenerateHexFile`: This will although generate a *.hex file, to see the correct hex encoding.
+- `HP42S/free42.decodergenerateHexFile`: This will although generate a `*.hex42` file, to see the correct hex encoding.

 Document Formatter Settings: